exasol/impala-virtual-schema/doc/user_guide/impala_user_guide.md

 # Impala SQL Dialect

-[Impala](https://www.cloudera.com/products/open-source/apache-hadoop/impala.html) is a MPP (Massive Parallel Processing) SQL query engine for processing data that is stored on a Hadoop cluster.
+[Impala](https://www.cloudera.com/products/open-source/apache-hadoop/impala.html) is an MPP (Massive Parallel Processing) SQL query engine for processing data that is stored on a Hadoop cluster.

 ## Registering the JDBC Driver in EXAOperation